How ‘Find my iPhone’ Really Works

 Locate Your Apple Device Without Turning On Connection

 With the iOS 15 upgrade, you may be able to hunt down your device’s turned off using the ‘Find My’ App.
-The amazing thing is if the device is within close range with an iPhone or another Apple device, it can be found; switched off or very low in power.
+The amazing thing is if the device is within close range of your second apple device, it can be found; switched off or very low in power.

 This feature was introduced in iOS 15 as an upgrade to include Apple devices turned off.
 After iOS 13 was made to find your devices without connection by utilizing other iPhones, iPad, and MacBooks within proximity.